 Melbourne Saxophone Ensemble

-Launching in 2017, The Melbourne Saxophone Ensemble will feature 12 of Melbourne's finest saxophonists.
-From bass to sopranino, the ensemble will play a range of repertoire, including many Australian and World Premiers!
+Launched in 2017, The Melbourne Saxophone Ensemble features 12 of Melbourne's finest saxophonists.
+From bass to sopranino, the ensemble performs a range of repertoire, including many Australian and World Premiers!